MHaringa/insurancerating/docs/reference/set_reference_level.md

 insurance portfolio.
 Use `method = "manual"` with `reference_level` when a specific business category should be the reference level.

+Choosing a reference level does not change fitted values or the overall model fit.
+It changes the coefficient parameterisation and therefore the level against which the remaining factor relativities are expressed.

 ## Usage

 ``` r